Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 In the open case, the simple modules are the same as for $\JTL{N}$ in the periodic model.
 Therefore, we conclude that the semisimple part of $\TL{N}$, or the quotient $\TL{N}/\rad$ by its Jacobson radical, is also generated by an $\ssp_{N-2}$ action.

 Using Lem.~\ref{lem:ssJTL-sp} and a correspondence between weights in the symplectic Howe duality~\cite{H3,BrockerDieck}, we obtain the following corollary. \begin{cor} The simple modules $\AIrrTL{j}{(-1)^{j+1}}$, with $1\leq j\leq L$, over $\JTL{2L}$ (or $\TL{2L}$) are simple modules over the enveloping algebra for $\ssp_{2L-2}$.
-The dimensions~\eqref{dim-irr-per} of all these simple modules correspond to all highest-weight representations of $\ssp_{2L-2}$ of the weights $(1,1,\dots,1,0,\dots,0)$, which are sequences of $0$'s and $1$'s of length $L-1$, with $j-1$ of $0$'s. \end{cor} We note once again that the generators $\Asp_{n,n}$, now with $1\leq n\leq L-1$, span a basis in the Cartan subalgebra of the $\ssp_{2L-2}$.
+The dimensions~\eqref{dim-irr-per} of all these simple modules correspond to all highest-weight representations of $\ssp_{2L-2}$ of the weights $(1,1,\dots,1,0,\dots,0)$, which are sequences of length $L-1$ of consecutive $1$'s and then $0$'s, with $j-1$ of $0$'s. \end{cor} We note once again that the generators $\Asp_{n,n}$, now with $1\leq n\leq L-1$, span a basis in the Cartan subalgebra of the $\ssp_{2L-2}$.
 The diagonal part of the Hamiltonian $H$ has a very simple expression in terms of these generators:

 This allows us to describe $\JTL{N}$ simple modules as highest-weight representations of $\ssp_{2L-2}$ where highest-weight vectors play the role of charged vacua for the Hamiltonian.
 The vacuum state $\vac$ in the space of ground states coincides with the highest-weight vector of the unique $\ssp_{2L-2}$ module of the weight $(1,1,\dots,1,1)$, the next one corresponds to the weight $(1,1,\dots,1,0)$, \textit{etc}.